-After graduate school, Paulos founded Urban Atmospheres, a research group at an Intel-sponsored lab at Berkeley.
-As with the telepresence project, Paulos and his colleagues found themselves investigating emerging computing technologies in 2002.
+After graduate school, Paulos was the founder of Urban Atmospheres, a research group at an Intel-sponsored lab at Berkeley.
+As with the telepresence project, Paulos and his colleagues found themselves investigating technologies in 2002.
 One Urban Atmospheres project looked at interactive experiences between people, places and objects using early mobile phone platforms.
 By 2006, Paulos joined the faculty at Carnegie Mellon University (CMU), in Pittsburgh, where he directed the Living Environments Lab.
 His research kept evolving as mobile devices continued to mature, and he started investigating how citizen scientists were using sensor technologies embedded in smartphones.
-While at CMU, Paulos also ran an energyfocused project, which, like his telepresence work, had multiple layers.
+While at CMU, Paulos also ran an energy-focused project, which, like his telepresence work, had multiple layers.
 In research backed by the National Science Foundation, his team built simple devices that were capable of scavenging and using energy on a small scale.

-As an extension of the project, Paulos built devices that harvest energy from public places in an award-winning project called "Energy Parasites."
-The energyscavenging devices were designed to prompt discussion about energy ownership.
-They were part of the international new media show Ars Electronica and will be exhibited in Belgium and Spain.
+As an extension of the project, Paulos built devices that harvest energy from public places in an awardwinning project called "Energy Parasites."
+The energy-scavenging parasites, which have since been exhibited in Belgium and Spain, were designed to prompt discussion about energy ownership.
 Paulos returned to Berkeley as a faculty member in the fall of 2012.
 He plans to continue investigating the interactions between people and technology, as well as the implications of emerging DIY technologies.
 "We look at technology, society and the milieu of culture, and we posit a future vision.
-Then, through the course of studies and formal investigations, we end up making objects that critically address those issues," Paulos says about the current work of the research group he advises.
+Then, through the course of studies and formal investigations, we end up making objects that critically address those issues."
+Paulos says about the current work of the research group he advises.
 "That's the process, and it's very much in line with what is happening in the critical making class."